plone/training/transmogrifier/pipeline.rst

 The other steps in the blueprint are included because they will likely be needed, but also to serve as examples.
 Some steps only need to specify the `blueprint`, while others may require some additional parameters.
 You can dig into the blueprint code to get a hint of what parameters might be required.

+To add a new step, include its name in the top `[transmogrifier]` section, then add the part later in the file.
+See <advanced-import> for more information.

 pathfixer
   The blueprint specified here is `plone.app.transmogrifier.pathfixer`.